mlcommons/ck/README.md

  $ cd ck

  $ sudo python setup.py install
+    and/or
+ $ sudo python3 setup.py install

-By default, CK uses the latest version of installed Python, i.e. v3 and then v2.
-You can force CK to use a given Python version by changing environment variable "CK_PYTHON", i.e.:
+By default, CK attempts to find and use the latest version of installed Python, i.e. v3 and only then v2.
+However, this may cause ambiguities with above installation.
+If you get an error "no module named ck.kernel", you can force CK to use a specific Python version by changing environment variable "CK_PYTHON", i.e.:

  $ export CK_PYTHON=python3